vangberg/speecher/index.md

 * Steps!
 (Click/press key to see!)
 * (Awh, steps!!
 Did you see it?) !STEP
-* Swooshy, glamurous effects !STEP
+* Swooshy, glamorous effects !STEP
 * Portability !STEP

 But, how do you make 'em?
 Continue to next slide! !STEP

 ***

 # Writing your presentation?
-Markdown!

     # Title of awesome presentation